DavidWarrenKatz/Hypermatrix/README.md

 ## Example Usage of Hypermatrix Software

-First, download single-cell Methyl-HiC FASTQ files from SRA under accession number SRP159191 using the `prefetch` and `fastq-dump` utilities from the SRA toolkit, with example scripts located in `hypermatrix/src/methylHic_example_data`.
+First, download single-cell Methyl-HiC FASTQ files from SRA under accession number SRP159191 using the `prefetch` and `fastq-dump` utilities from the SRA toolkit.
+Example scripts showing how to do this are located in `hypermatrix/src/methylHic_example_data`.
 Then, run the following commands to preprocess the Methyl-HiC data and execute `ABcluster`, saving the output to `hypermatrix/output_files`:

 ```bash
 hypermatrix preprocess --methylhic --input_dir /path/to/fastq_folder ---output_dir /path/to/output -ref hg19